raymondbutcher/hut/README.md

 * Manually add `-var-file`, `-backend-config`, `-chdir` arguments when running Terraform.
   * Easy to forget.
   * Easy to make a mistake.
-  * More stressful, if you're not confident that you have all of the correct arguments.
+  * More stressful if you're not confident that you have all of the correct arguments.
 * Use a Terraform wrapper.
   * There are many options out there.
   * Do they require much from you? (learning, installation, dependencies, configuration, etc)